Real estate in Italy: Renaissance

 View of Piazzetta San Marco toward Grand Canal of Venice, at dawn, with Doge's Palace on the left and Biblioteca Marciana on the right.
 The two columns are, from left to right, Saint Mark's, protector of the city, and Saint Theodore's.

+Villa La Rotonda in Vicenza.
+One of Palladio's most influential designs.

 The transition from the Late Middle Ages to the Italian Renaissance saw the affirmation of the Maritime Republics of Genoa and Venice, the Republic of Florence, the Papal States with Rome, the Duchy of Savoy, and the Duchy of Milan and other minor states, while in the South of the peninsula the Kingdom of Naples, the Kingdom of Sicily and the Kingdom of Sardinia were established.
 These states governed by the noble families, or that became noble, often at war and in conflict with each other or with matrimonial alliances, try to expand their power and territories, in the affirmation of their dominion, built palaces, churches and villas and were often patrons of artists such as painters, sculptors and architects.
 This historical, artistic and architectural movement is called the Italian Renaissance.
 Renaissance, understood as rebirth, return to life, after the period of the Black Death that occurred in Europe from 1346 to 1353.
 The House of Medici in Florence contributed significantly to the development of the Italian Renaissance, and in particular with Lorenzo de' Medici, who became the most powerful patron of Renaissance culture in Italy and for this reason was called Lorenzo Il Magnifico.
 Lorenzo de' Medici brought together the greatest artists and architects of his time, among whom Leonardo da Vinci stands out, one of the greatest geniuses polymath of humanity, who initially worked in Florence but then spent much time in the service of Ludovico Sforza in Milan.
 The House of Sforza, heirs of the Visconti, made a very important contribution to the development of the Italian Renaissance in the Duchy of Milan.

-Futhermore, the Papal States emerged as the dominant state in Italian Renaissance.
+Furthermore, the Papal States emerged as the dominant state in Italian Renaissance.
 The Renaissance popes, such as Julius II and Leo X, were patrons of great architects and artists, such as Donato Bramante and Raffaello Sanzio da Urbino, Michelangelo Buonarroti.

 During this period, Rome experienced a significant increase in construction and edifices: palaces, churches, and other medieval structures were enlarged and expanded, and new buildings were constructed by Roman noble families and the cardinals' court.
 Rome returned, albeit in a different form, almost to the architectural splendor of the Imperial era.
 Unfortunately, as in the Middle Ages, and even more so during the Renaissance, some Roman archaeological finds were plundered as valuable building materials for Renaissance palaces and churches.
 Among the thousands of architectural and artistic works under construction or expansion, the reconstruction of St. Peter's Basilica and Michelangelo's frescoes in the Sistine Chapel stand out above all others.